State of the nations a month before World Cup kick off

 Since then a 2-0 friendly loss to Colombia in November and a 2-2 draw with Ivory Coast in March have exposed Belgium's struggle to turn stylish possession into goals.

-Vincent Kompany, captain of newly-crowned English champions Manchester City, will anchor their defense in front of Thibaut Courtois, the keeper of La Liga leaders and Champions League finalists Atletico Madrid.
+Vincent Kompany, captain of newly-crowned English champions Manchester City, will anchor their defence in front of Thibaut Courtois, the keeper of La Liga leaders and Champions League finalists Atletico Madrid.

 Even if Marouane Fellaini appears to have lost his touch after moving from Everton to Manchester United, Belgium still have an embarrassment of riches in midfield, with combative Axel Witsel and Kevin De Bruyne, Belgium’s top scorer in qualifying and now at VfL Wolfsburg. backing the prodigious creative talent of Chelsea's Eden Hazard.